Narcotic Detection Canine Initial and Annual Reporting Requirements

 An electronic version is available here.

 If you have any questions, please email Cora Beem at firstname.lastname@example.org.

 BASIC ARSON INVESTIGATOR COURSE

-SWIC is currently accepting applications for the Board-certified, OSFM-approved 200-hour Basic Arson Investigator course.
-The course is tentative scheduled to start November 18th, 2013 in Belleville, IL.
-The course is open to any ìpaid FF II, with chiefís consent, and who has attended Fire Modules I and IIî.
+SWIC is currently the Board’s provider for the Board-certified, OSFM-approved 200-hour Basic Arson Investigator course.
+The course is open to any paid FF II, with fire chief’s consent, and who has completed IFSI’s Modules I and II.

 For further information, please check SWICís website at www.southwesternpoliceacademy.com.

 The 80-hour Transition course was developed to bridge a part-time law enforcement officer who has successfully completed the part-time training program and passed that certification exam into a full time law enforcement position.
 This course is offered by SWIC - check their website (www.southwesternpoliceacademy.com) for more information.

 PART-TIME ORDINANCE SAMPLE

 Our Part-time ordinance sample is available here in PDF or MS-WORD.